bensheldon/activerecord-has_some_of_many/README.md

 ## Compatibility

 This gem is only compatible with databases that offer `LATERAL` joins within Active Record.
 As far as I'm aware, that is **only Postgres**.

 This gem is not necessary on SQLite, as SQLite will perform lateral-like behavior on join queries by default.
 MySQL has support for lateral queries, but they are not yet implemented in Active Record.

+**Really complex queries may not work; please open an issue!** This library works by rewriting Active Record queries; it's possible to create some very complex queries with Active Record.
+Some things that are specifically known to work:
+  - Model associations to the same model.
+It works.
+  - _Please help expand this list by opening an issue if you find something that doesn't work!_

 ## Usage